SublimeText/SublimeHg/README.rst

 Both systems ultimately talk to the new Mercurial command server; they only differ in how you specify commands to it.

-Normally, you will follow this steps:
+Normally, you will follow these steps:

 #.
 Open the Command Palette (``Ctrl+Shift+P``) and look for ``SublimeHg``.
 #.
 Select option